BitcoinRM/community_covenant/CODE_OF_CONDUCT.md

 * Offenders in our Social Media websites (such as Facebook, Twitter) will be banned, unfollowed or reported

-#### A member coin in Emerging Coin Index that does not follow or enforce this Code of Conduct in good faith may face temporary or permanent expulsion in Emerging Coin Index
+#### A member coin in Emerging Coin Index that does not follow or enforce this Code of Conduct in good faith may face temporary or permanent expulsion from Emerging Coin Index

 ## Attribution